JoonDong2/flash-section-list/README.md

 # flash-section-list

-The library overrides the [`overrideItemLayout` function internally](./src/FlashSectionList.tsx#L197-L220) to ensure that sections with different `numOfColumns` are rendered properly.
+The library, which is dependent on `@shopify/flash-list`, overrides the [`overrideItemLayout` function internally](./src/FlashSectionList.tsx#L197-L220) to ensure that sections with different `numOfColumns` are rendered properly.

 Additionally, for enhanced performance, the library also [overrides the `getItemType` function internally](./src/FlashSectionList.tsx#L175-L196) based on the type information of the section and the header or footer.